CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 ## nv action clear vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> in

-Clears *in* counters for a specific BGP peer group in the specified VRF.
+Clears inbound routes for a specific BGP peer group in the specified VRF.

 ## Command Syntax